oorb/oorb/python/README.rst

 two-body integration (``in_dynmodel='2'``).

-The following example computes ephemeris for the orbits defined above, as seen from Maunkea, and for a range of epochs:
+The following example computes ephemeris for the orbits defined above, as seen from Maunakea, and for a range of epochs, using an N-body
+integration:

     >>> mjds = np.arange(51232, 51233, 1/24)
     >>> epochs = np.array(list(zip(mjds, [1]*len(mjds))), dtype=np.double, order='F')